CJL89/MPC/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

-## Description of the model.
-The model is based from the classroom quizzes or lessons.
-1st - Calculated the state:
-x, y, psi, v, cte, epsi.

-2nd - Calculated the actuators:
-delta, a

-3rd - Updated equations:
-pred_x, pref_y, pred_psi, pred_v, pred_cte, pred_epsi.

-## The reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.
-The time steps were from trial and error.
-I started from 20 and went all the way down to 10 and chose 10% for the duration of the time steps.